tycrek/tlog/README.md

 #### `logger.express().Host(app, port, host, callback)`

 Hosts the Express app on the specified port. `app` is the Express app, `port` is the port to host the app on,`host` is the interface to listen on.
 If `callback` is provided, it will be called when the app is ready.
+Hosting your app this way automatically logs all requests, responses, & errors.

 ####  `logger.express().UserAgent(req)`